adi7543/Wearify-VTON/README.md

 python CATvton_inference.py
 ```

-Configure the paths at the top of the script for single-image or batch mode.
+Configure the paths for single-image or batch mode.

 **Single image:**
 ```python